WebWolf77/Burger-House/README.md

-A simple Burger House with HTML CSS and Javascript!
+A simple Burger House with HTML CSS and Javascript responsive for all devices!